 - Assign a unique ID to each person with computer access.

 - Track and monitor all access to network resources and sensitive data.

 - Regularly test security systems and processes.

 Scheduled security measures

 Quarterly external PCI scans are performed by Tenable Network Security, an approved scanning vendor certified by the PCI security standards council to maintain PCI compliance status.

 Quarterly external scans, biannual internal scans and annual review and update as needed of security policies and procedures to meet compliance with the NIC Security & Compliance Assessment program.

-HIC’s systems and networks are monitored with multiple security solutions.
+NIC Hawaii’s systems and networks are monitored with multiple security solutions.
 These solutions alert support personnel when adverse or suspicious events occur so that corrective actions may be taken.